RockitBootcamp/Phoenix/Projects/Jekyll Blog/README.md

 git push origin gh-pages
 ```

-At GitHub, you can prove that the brach was created with this dropdown menu at the top level of your repo:
+At GitHub, you can prove that the branch was created with this dropdown menu at the top level of your repo:

 <img src="GitHub gh-pages.png" width="400px">